mshamir11/c-rides/src/app/learning/frontendmentor/results-summary-component-main/style-guide.md

 Define steps:
 1. Complete the layout.
 First for mobile, then for desktop.
 Check the layout.
-Fix the layout then start designing.
+Fix the layout then start designing. - done
 2. Fix the font style
 3. Fix the font size
 4. Color